charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 I will not be going over how the **Stanford CoreNLP** algorithms work, but if you are interested you can read more about it [here](https://stanfordnlp.github.io/CoreNLP/), I will only say that, to my knowledge, this is the best parser available online.

->Stanford CoreNLP is the best parser available online.

 Let's create a method that resolve coreferences, it will take a sentence as input and return a new sentence with the pronouns